Resources, videos and activities to boost your child’s communication and language at home.

 This video from the BBC shows how noticing and talking about your child’s favourite toys and interests helps them to listen and learn.

-Do you want to help your child to say longer sentences?
+Help your child to say longer sentences

 This video from the BBC explains how responding to your child’s early words and building short phrases around them helps them to make longer sentences.